 Who will calculate GSR and how?

 Any GSR shared through dbGaP for each individual study will be generated by the study Principal Investigator(s) (PIs).
-NIH Institutes and Centers currently vary in what summary statistics they expect PIs to submit. dbGaP also plans to calculate allele frequencies across all non-sensitive datasets within that repository (displayed by population) and share through unrestricted access on dbSNP.
+NIH Institutes and Centers currently vary in what summary statistics they expect PIs to submit. dbGaP also plans to calculate allele frequencies across all non-sensitive datasets within the repository (displayed by population) and share the results through unrestricted access on dbSNP.

 What are the options under the NIH GDS Policy for sharing GSR?

-If an institution determines there to be substantive individual privacy or group harm concerns for a particular study population, they may designate the study as “sensitive” when the data sharing plan and Institutional Certification for the study are submitted to NIH during the award process.
-If the institution designates GSR as “sensitive,” they will only be shared through controlled-access, in conjunction with and under the same terms of access and use as the individual-level data for the study.
+If an institution determines there to be substantive individual privacy or group harm concerns for a particular study population, they may designate the study as “sensitive” when the data sharing plan and Institutional Certification for the study is submitted to NIH during the Just-in-Time process.
+If an institution designates GSR as “sensitive,” they will only be shared through controlled-access, in conjunction with and under the same terms of access and use as the individual-level data for the study.

 Can approved data users share GSR that they derive from individual-level genomic data in NIH-designated data repositories?

 For individual-level human genomic data in NIH-designated data repositories, which are usually only available through controlled-access, a data access request that is reviewed by a Data Access Committee (DAC) is always required.
 For non-sensitive datasets, data requesters can indicate plans to generate and disseminate GSR in their research use statement if they wish to post GSR more broadly than publication within the scientific literature as an intrinsic piece of evidence to support a study’s conclusions, and this may be approved by a DAC.
 Requestors do not need to indicate what specific GSR they plan to generate and disseminate.

 For datasets that are designated as sensitive, DACs will not approve research use statements that indicate plans to disseminate GSR more broadly than publication within the scientific literature to support a study’s conclusions.